pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQueryResult.class/README.md

 Then actualResult is cached using query as a key.
 And subsequent query execution just returns existing value.

-Thus my instances describe required result they can be implementeed using composition of other objects.
+Thus my instances describe required result and they can be implemented using composition of other objects.
 So different instances of same result class can lead to different result of query.
 For example there is ClySortedQueryResult with #sortFunction variable.
 It allows to sort retrieved items using different criteria and different direction (ascending or descending).

 Since requiredResult is part of query it is used in query comparison and hashing logic.
-And therefore my subclasses should correctly implement equality and hash operations when they introduce parameters.
+And therefore my subclasses should correctly implement equality and hash operations when they introduce new parameters.
 Also instances which are used as required result should be immutable because instead modification of result can corrupt cache of queries.
 To ensure this property #requiredResult is marked as readOnlyObject when it is assigned to the query.